Why has Google introduced Performance Max Campaigns now?

 How to migrate to Performance Max Campaigns

-Advertisers can now create, manage, and report on their PMax campaigns via the API.
+Advertisers can now create, manage, and report on their PMax campaigns via the API or within the Google Ads interface.
 Here, you can find the Developer Guide.

 How do I create and optimise Performance Max Campaigns?